abulele-2001/2REPO/README.md

 # 2REPO
-This is my collection of Python projrct
+This is my collection of Python project